DanielPickens/KubeSheet/README.md

 a.
 Connect to your cluster using “kubeconfig” REST API call → root.go The changes required in “step a” needs to be implemented in the root.go wherein you just need to provide the path of your own config file

-Refer to complete root.go code on a git repository and do change the config file path above In root.go you just need to have above function which takes care of connecting to the minkube cluster using a REST call.
-Now since this is a snip of code, you still need to import packages.
-Refer to the complete code of root.go on git.
+Refer to complete config in root.go and do change the config file path above In root.go you just need to have above function which takes care of connecting to the minkube cluster using a REST call.
 b.
 Once connected, you would simply make a call to rest API to
 ```
 “list pods available” → dig.go